 You can also make sure to use WLAN networks instead of mobile networks whenever possible.
 When using WLAN at home, it is also advisable to use a renewable energy mix (photovoltaic, hydroelectric, wind, biomass).

 In addition to these measures, you can also consciously go offline from time to time – keyword Digital Detox.
-As a change, reading a book or going out into nature is climate-friendly per se.
+As a change, reading a book or going out into nature is climate-friendly per se and promotes digital sustainability.

 Find more tips for: